soapgaz/soapgaz/README.md

-i go by si , hound or callie.
-read my info on strawpage.
+i go by callie, moonie, hound or si!! read my info on strawpage.
 I AM.
 A. SYSTEM.
 I AM A SYSTEM.
 I AM A MEDICALLY RECOGNISED SYSTEM.
 Y'ALL FUCKHEADS WITH SYSTEM DNI STAY AWAY FROM ME.